Karnikavellaisamy/landingpage1/README.md

 # landingpage1
-DAY 1:I have created a landing page in basic model by using html code alone.
+Day 1: I created a basic landing page using only HTML.

+Day 2: I updated the landing page by adding extra tags and styling it with colors using CSS.